Clarinet Concerto No. 1 (Weber): I. Allegro

-Second Movement
+II.
+Adagio ma non troppo

 The beginning of the second movement is typical of an early romantic operatic aria, but still resembles the second movement of the Mozart Clarinet Concerto in mood and melodic shape.
 Weber was, after all, Mozart's cousin by marriage.
 In the middle section, an unusual and rare but effective use of a horn trio without any other orchestral elaboration is put into effect.
 The clarinet responds and interacts with this horn trio much like an operatic singer would do it in a similar situation.
 The beginning material resumes after a brief pause.

-Third Movement
+III.
+Rondo

 The third movement contrasts with the preceding movements because of the light character.
 It is a typical rondo that usually ends a three movement concerto.
 Instances like this in other similar works include the third movement of Weber's Clarinet Concerto No. 2, Mozart's Clarinet Concerto, the third movement of Karl Stamitz's Clarinet Concerto No. 3, the final movements of Franz Krommer's Clarinet Concerto in E-flat major and Concerto for Two Clarinets, and the last movements of Louis Spohr's Clarinet Concerto's Nos.
 1, 2, and 4.